 Tears flowed simultaneously from their eyes, not for the futility of their actions, but for the reciprocity of their love.

-The message of this story is that we should never take each other for granted.
+We should never take each other for granted.
 To love is nothing, to be loved is something but to love and to be loved by the one you love, that is EVERYTHING.